mitrefccace/iam/README.md

 #### Problem 12

 ACE Direct agents and managers redirect to the OpenAM login page instead of ACE Direct.
+ACE Direct agent and manager cannot log in on the same laptop.

 #### Solution 12